tsuz/bitzenbu-support/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

 Before creating this ticket,
+- please update this to the latest version of the app and confirm the bug still exists
 - please reproduce the bug in your app and report within the app -> That will help us reproduce the issue more accurately
 - please search whether this is already ticketed. -> If that is the case, please add thumbs up emoji on that ticket to show that you need it fixed.